JuliaGraphics/Luxor.jl/docs/src/basics.md

 ### Hypotrochoids

 `hypotrochoid()` makes hypotrochoids.
-The results are polygons, so you can either draw them directly, or pass them on for further polygon fun.
+The result is a polygon.
+You can either it directly, or pass it on for further polygon fun, as here, which uses `offsetpoly()` to trace round it a few times.

 ```@example
 using Luxor # hide